Artist & Novelist Sarah Gilbert Fox

 She was married to William Price Fox (an even more highly acclaimed novelist, being praised by Kurt Vonnegut, Walt Kelley and Bruce Springsteen – who wrote his song Darlington County based on Bill’s book Dixiana Moon).

-Sarah and Bill lived in Columbia, S.C., then Baltimore, MD, writing (between the two of them, they published over 10 novels), rescuing countless animals and raising a civic-minded, marvelous daughter named Jenkins (who now lives in New York City studying political science and history).
-During these years, Sarah became an editor and social media strategist for magazines and science journals, as well as a visual and content strategist (with a focus on user interface and branding), working in both non-profits and for-profit fields.
+Sarah and Bill lived in Columbia, S.C., then Baltimore, MD, and finally the Washington, D.C. metro area.
+Between the two of them, they published over 10 novels, rescued countless animals and raised a civic-minded, marvelous daughter named Jenkins (who now lives in New York City studying political science and history).
+During her Mid-Atlantic time, Sarah became an executive editor and a social media and content strategist for magazines and science journals, as well as a visual and content strategist (with a focus on user interface and branding), working in both non-profits and for-profit fields.

 Sadly (and after a very long illness) Bill died in 2015.
-During Bill’s illness, Sarah started her own consulting business and, concurrently, took up painting.
+During Bill’s illness, Sarah started her own consulting business and took up painting.

-Since Bill’s death, Sarah has sold her paintings and shown in galleries in NYC.
+Since Bill’s death, Sarah has sold many paintings and shown in galleries in NYC.

 Her consulting practice has thrived and she offers pro bono work to other creatives.

-Focus on the joy of playing with paintings and sculptures!
-Read more.
+Focus on the joy of playing with paintings and sculptures.
+Read her art philosophy.

 Before the original abstracts and unique animals, there were the novels.